 Tasmanians and visitors are required to use the Check in TAS app when they visit businesses, organisations and events.
 Download the Check in TAS app to your smartphone, enter your details and simply scan the QR code on display at the businesses and venues you visit.
 If you don’t have a suitable device, someone else from your group can check in for you or the venue can check you in.

 Face masks help protect you and the people around you from the spread of infectious droplets.
 All people aged 12 and older who are at a Tasmanian airport or on an aircraft must wear a face mask.
-It’s a good idea to have a few masks ready to use (and know how to use them) for situations where they can help protect you and, in the event that they are required due to a lockdown or other COVID event.
+From 18 September 2021, masks are also required to be worn at any event that has more than 1000 people in attendance, regardless of whether the event is seated or unseated, indoors or outdoors (note: some exemptions apply.
+See Face masks for more information).
+It’s a good idea to have a few masks ready to use (and know how to use them) for situations where they can help protect you, and in case they are required due to a lockdown or other COVID event.

 Getting vaccinated, when it is your turn, is the single biggest action you can take to reduce the impact of COVID-19 and help keep yourself, your family and your community safe.
 All people in Tasmania, aged 16 and over will be able to get vaccinated for free.
 If you have questions about vaccination, speak with your usual GP or healthcare provider.